Ensembl/WiggleTools/README.md

 If the system complains that it cannot find -lssl or -lcrypto then you need to install the [libssl runtime and development packages](http://www.openssl.org/)

+If the system cannot find 'gsl/gsl_cdf.h' then you need to install the [GNU scientific library](http://www.gnu.org/software/gsl/)

 Just to check, you can launch the tests:

 ```